Lastexitfromnowhere/Lastexitfromnowhere/TOKENOMICS.md

 ---

-## 8. Frequently Asked Questions
+## 9. Frequently Asked Questions

 ### "When will the token launch?"

 There is no set date.
 Token creation requires:
 1. Completion of Phase 0 milestones
+2. Sustainable revenue from the Fair Pay model
-2. DAO governance vote with supermajority
+3. DAO governance vote with supermajority
-3. Legal compliance verification
+4. Legal compliance verification
-4. Community consensus
+5. Community consensus

+### "Do my daily claim points have value?"

+Not today.
+They are activity tracking for a potential future airdrop.
+Their value — if any — will be determined by the DAO at the time of the token vote.
+They are not a financial instrument.

+### "Are free users (NGOs/journalists) eligible for the airdrop?"

+**Yes.** The daily claim system treats all users equally regardless of contribution tier.
+Free access users are fully eligible.
+Solidarity is rewarded.

 ### "Am I guaranteed tokens if I contribute?"